Praveen0133/Praveen0133/README.md

 Hello, I'm Praveen Kumar Singh 👋

 # 💫 About Me:
-🔭 I’m currently working on Full Stack developer<br>👯 I’m looking to collaborate on LinkedIn<br>🌱 I’m currently learning Node.js<br>💬 Ask me about anything, I would like to share.<br>⚡ Fun fact: The demand for software engineers is constantly growing.
+🔭 I’m currently working on Full Stack developer<br>👯 I’m looking to collaborate on LinkedIn<br>🌱 I’m currently learning Node.js<br>💬 Ask me about anything, I would like to share.<br>⚡ Fun fact: The demand for software engineers is constantly growing.📫 How to reach me praveenkumarsingh034@gmail.com

 ## 🌐 Socials: